 =SUMIFS(E3:E12, D3:D12, ">500", E3:E12, "<5")

-Applying SUMIF and SUMIFS with empty or non-empty cells allows you to sum values based on whether a particular cell range is blank or contains data.
 This is useful for filtering out incomplete records or focusing on specific entries.
-So, in these examples, we can use SUMIFS for empty or non-empty cells with multiple conditions, while SUMIF is sufficient when the condition is simplified to just one.
+In these examples, we can use SUMIFS to handle both empty and non-empty cells with multiple conditions, whereas SUMIF is sufficient when the condition is simplified to just one.

 To do this, let’s use the following formula: